kamer/joplin-reset-checkboxes/README.md

 ## Usage
 - Open a file with checkboxes.
 - Click Tools > Reset Checkboxes and see your checkboxes reset.
+If text is selected, reset only applies to the selected text.
 - Although it's tested, there may be unexpected consequences on the off chance.
 If it happens, open Note Properties on the upper right of the editor go to history.